-At present, only 4 of the radioactive ion beams produced by the SPIRAL TIS can be used at the LIRAT facility .
+At present, only 4 of the radioactive ion beams produced by SPIRAL can be used at the LIRAT facility.
 They are listed in table 1 where only the charge states associated with the largest intensities are considered. (see the SPIRAL beam web page for more details).

-All SPIRAL beams should become available by 2011.
-Within the SPIRAL2 project, the LIRAT line should transport the SPIRAL beams to the DESIR facility.
+Within the SPIRAL2 project, the LIRAT line will transport the SPIRAL beams to the DESIR facility.

 Figure 1: The LIRAT line at SPIRAL